 From 1996-2004, I was the Transportation Director for Challis Joint School District where I took care of all the district busses and automobiles.
 I also owned and operated my own body shop during those eight years.

-In August of 2004, I went to work for Boise School District teaching Collision Repair.
+In August of 2004 we moved to Boise, I went to work for Boise School District teaching Collision Repair.

 Since 2006, I have taught here at Eagle Middle School, I have had the opportunity to teach Keyboarding for 6th grade, Pre Engineering for 7th and 8th grades and Computer Apps 1 classes.

 I enjoy teaching and hope to share some of my knowledge with each and every student that passes through my classroom.